 Here’s a few pointers in the direction for local good fixer uppers.

-HOW TO FIND FIXER UPPER HOMES AT FORECLOSURE AUCTIONS
+HOW TO FIND HOMES AT FORECLOSURE AUCTIONS

 Traditionally, each county in the United States will conduct lender or bank foreclosure auctions.
 These auctions are banks and lenders suing to demand that delinquent property owners return collateral to the bank or lender.